ORDIST promotes flexible and dynamic research activities beyond

 CSSIS develops socio-spatial information services to provide new findings by applying socio-spatial information-related measurement and analysis technologies to various fields.
 Moreover, in order to broadly spread the outcomes, we strongly promote industry-academia-government coordination by establishing a cooperative system with a wide range of people and institutions, including researchers inside and outside the university and people from private enterprises and public agencies.

-Strategic Research Center for Science and Technology (SRCST)
+Strategic Research Center for Science & Technology (SRCST)

 SRCST was established in 2012 to serve a platform for ORDIST’s medium- and long-term strategic research plans.
 ORDIST had led research at the High Technology Research Center, Frontier Sciences Center, and Business-Academia Collaboration Research Center.
 These centers’ research were selected as part of the Program for Promoting the Advancement of Academic Research at Private Universities (the High-Tech Research Center Project, Academic Frontier Promotion Project, and Social Collaboration Research Promotion Project) by MEXT.
 These projects finished at the end of FY 2011; from 2012, SRCST is conducting large-scale delegated research projects.
 Not only projects for the MEXT-Supported Program for the Strategic Research Foundation at Private Universities (finished at the end of FY 2019), but also for external collaborative research for the medium to long term, SRCST plays a role as a comprehensive center that will provide a new research platform at ORDIST.